zonedbit/kubernetes-playground/docs/index.md

 The Kubernetes-Playground is a solution to setup a simple Kubernetes-Cluster with minimal effort, to learn and play with Kubernetes, see [GitHub](https://github.com/zonedbit/kubernetes-playground)

-## Prerequisites

-The usages of the Kubernetes-Playground requires the installation of the following software on the host:

-* Virtualbox
-* Vagrant
-* Ansible

 ## Project layout

 ``` bash